Author’s H-Index

 Considerations

-Value for the H-index depends on source’s content and coverage.
+The value for the H-index depends on source’s content and coverage.

 WOS